 - Visual representation of the press story

 What are the main points that you want the journalist to see in your pitch?
-Using bold text for the keywords and text that you want to highlight can help the message stand out and cater for journalist skimming.
+Using bold text for the keywords and text that you want to highlight can help the message stand out and cater for skimming.

 In a study conducted by email software providers Boomerang, the closing for your email was shown to be as important as the body.
 The study measured the effectiveness of different closing phrases by looking at 350,000 email threads and comparing response rates.